State and Local Policy Database

 The 2018 North Carolina Energy Conservation Code (NCECC) is mandatory statewide for commercial buildings.
 The commercial code is based on the 2015 IECC with amendments.
 State Building Code Council develops new codes on a six-year cycle.
 Most recent update was effective January 1, 2019.
 (Source)

 North Dakota is a home rule state and has no statewide mandatory energy codes.
-The state recently adopted the 2018 IECC as its voluntary commercial code.
-Approximately 91% of the state’s population lives in a jurisdiction that has adopted the ND State Building Code which includes the 2018 IECC.
-The state is currently going through the adoption of the 2021 ICC codes including the 2021 IECC.
-The codes will become effective on January 1, 2023.
+The state recently adopted an amended version of the 2021 IECC as its voluntary residential code.
+Approximately 91% of the state’s population lives in a jurisdiction that has adopted the ND State Building Code which includes the 2021 IECC.

-Ohio's commercial energy code is mandatory statewide and references both the 2012 IECC and 2010 ASHRAE 90.1 with amendments.
+Ohio's commercial energy code is mandatory statewide and allows the use of either the 2021 IECC or the 2019 ASHRAE 90.1 with amendments to demonstrate compliance.

 Oklahoma has in place mandatory statewide building codes for residential and commercial buildings.
 The Oklahoma Uniform Building Code Commission (OUBCC) reviews and recommends building codes for residential and commercial construction.
 Commercial buildings must comply with the 2915 ICC/IBC standards; however, the energy chapter references the 2006 IECC.